 The floristically-rich South Western Australian Floristic Region (SWAFR; Hopper & Gioia, 2004) and Greater Cape Floristic Region of South Africa (GCFR; Born et al., 2007) constitute a case in point.
 Situated on the southwestern corners of their respective continents, the climates of both these regions have been oceanically-moderated at least since the Cretaceous, and both are dominated by a contemporary mediterranean-type climate whose origin can be traced to the Early-Middle (SWAFR: Rundel et al., 2016; Lamont & He, 2017) or Late Miocene (GCFR: Dupont et al., 2011; Hoffmann et al., 2015).
-In addition, both regions have been unglaciated since the Permian and are dominated by ancient, weathered landscapes whose soil-nutritional status is amongst the lowest of any landscape on Earth (Stock & Verboom, XXXX), hence their designation as “OCBILs” (“old, climatically-buffered infertile landscapes”; Hopper, 2009).
-Owing to these environmental similarities, the SWAFR and GCFR floras are very similar in terms of their functional trait spectra (Cowling & Witkowski, 1994), though the presence of a significant tree component in the SWAFR underpins a striking difference in vegetation physiognomy (ref).
+In addition, both regions have been unglaciated since the Permian and are dominated by ancient, weathered landscapes whose soil-nutritional status is amongst the lowest of any landscape on Earth (Stock & Verboom, XXXX), hence their designation as old, climatically-buffered infertile landscapes (OCBILs; Hopper, 2009).
+Owing to these environmental similarities, the SWAFR and GCFR floras are very similar with respect to their functional trait spectra (Cowling & Witkowski, 1994), although the presence of a significant tree component in the SWAFR underpins a striking difference in vegetation physiognomy (ref).
 Moreover, the long-term climatic and geological stability of the two regions ensures that the native floras of both reflect long histories of assembly, extending back to the Palaeocene and possibly even earlier (refs), with evidence of a long history of transoceanic dispersal between the two (refs).
 In this context, it is unsurprising that the two floras show strong taxonomic affinities and that both are species-rich, with high levels of regional endemism (refs).

 Notwithstanding these similarities, the SWAFR and GCFR differ markedly in terms of their vascular plant species richness, particularly when considered in relation to geographical area.
 Where the SWAFR accommodates ca .
-7,380 species in an area of ca. 302,600 km2 (i.e. 0.024 species km-2; Hopper & Gioia, 2004), the GCFR accommodates ca. 11,430 species in an area of ca. 189,700 km2 (i.e. 0.060 species km-2; Snijman, 2013).
+7,380 species in an area of ca. 302,600 km2 (i.e. 0.024 species km-2; Hopper & Gioia, 2004), the GCFR is home to ca. 11,430 species in an area of ca. 189,700 km2 (i.e. 0.060 species km-2; Snijman, 2013).
 One explanation for this striking 2.5-fold species richness difference (per area) relates to differences in the physical heterogeneity of the two regions.
 Where much of the GCFR, particularly the hyper-diverse (ca. 9,400 species in ca. 90,800 km2; 0.104 species km-2) “core” Cape Floristic Region (CFR; Goldblatt, 1978), is rugged and mountainous, the SWAFR landscape is much more subdued, comprising an ancient, weathered plateau.
 Since the strong relief of the GCFR underlies steep climatic and edaphic gradients (refs), it is probable that environmental heterogeneity is generally greater.
 The central aim of this paper, then, is to test the hypothesis that the observed species richness difference (per area) is a consequence of differences in the physical heterogeneity of these regions.
 Focusing on the quarter-degree square (QDS), half-degree square (HDS) and degree square (DS) scales (sensu Larsen et al., 2009), we first compare the distribution of species richness between the two regions, and in each region decompose broader-scale richness into average finer-scale richness and between-square turnover.
 Thereafter, we compare environmental heterogeneity between the two regions across a range of spatial scales.
 Finally, we use linear models to assess whether differences in environmental heterogeneity are sufficient to explain observed differences in species richness between the two regions.

 2: Materials and methods